 Survivors of Suicide group meets the 3rd Wednesday of every month, is free of charge and open to anyone who has lost a loved one to suicide.
 I explained what he could expect from our group and he said “That’s exacly what I need.”
 He sobbed “People who understand .”

 As the next meeting was 3 weeks away I suggested that he was welcome to come on by Nuçi’s Space at any point before the meeting and we could talk.
 He came by right away, such was the depth of his pain.
 After talking about all manner of things I asked him if he had ever considered counseling as a way of helping to cope with his situation.
 We talked about how it would work and the benefits it might hold.
 He decided that counseling, in addition to the SOS group for support and understanding would be a good way forward.

-We set up a course of treatment to help with his stress, anxiety, anger and depression, brought about by many factors including loss, with our team of counselors at Family Counseling Athens.
+We set up a course of treatment to help with his stress, anxiety, anger and depression, brought about by many factors including loss, with our team of counselors partnering with us at Family Counseling Athens.
 He has his first appointment in hand his first group SOS went well.
 He was quiet but he opened up toward the end of the meeting and now has hope he can heal.

 When someone takes their own life, we tend to focus on that individual, not seeing the mayhem and trauma family members, friends and loved ones, who are so often overlooked, now have to live with.

 Siblings and close family members are often at risk directly after a suicide.
 Young people , close friends boy /girlfriends etc. are regularly overlooked and statistically more likely to attempt themselves than any other group.
 If you are affected by suicide or if you, or someone you know is in danger, you can find resources here.

 You can avert a crisis by seeking help right away.

 To take control of your mental health find a therapist just enter your location and hit search.